oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The processing rules for Referenced Tokens (such as JWT or CWT) supersede the Referenced Token's status in a TSL.
 In particular, a Referenced Token that is evaluated as being expired (e.g. through the `exp` claim) but in a TSL has a status of 0x00 ("VALID"), is considered expired.

 This document creates a registry in [](#iana-status-types) that includes the most common Status Type values.
-Applications SHOULD use registered values for statuses if they have the correct semantics.
+To improve interoperability, applications MUST use registered values for statuses if they have the same or compatiable semantics of the use-case.
 Additional values may be defined for particular use cases.
 Status Types described by this document comprise:

  - 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.
  - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.